What is ginger tea?

-Some people may experience some side effects from drinking ginger tea, such as bloating or heart burn, and because of its potential blood pressure lowering effects it should be consumed in moderation by those with low blood pressure or on any blood pressure medications.
+Some people may experience side effects from drinking ginger tea, such as bloating or heartburn, and because of its potential blood pressure-lowering effects, it should be consumed in moderation by those with low blood pressure or on any blood pressure medications.

 How do I include ginger tea in my diet?